prof-rossetti/georgetown-opim-243-201901/exercises/grocery-store-expansion.md

 Optionally create a copy of the "products.csv" file so you can refer to it later.
 Then revise the original CSV file by adding, removing, and editing records until your inventory is unique.
 You can make up new product names and prices as desired.
 Then see how your program operates against that revised CSV file.

 Optionally swap your revised CSV file with a friend's and see how the program operates.
+You're encouraged to post your fun and unique product inventories to the course Slack channel.

 Observe how we can process data from different sources without changing the application's source code.